RealKai42/qwerty-learner/docs/README_EN.md

 ### Dictation Mode

-After peple finish a chapter, QWERTY Learner will ask if people are willing to dictate the chapter.
+After people finish a chapter, QWERTY Learner will ask if people are willing to dictate the chapter.
 This is intended to consolidate words learned in the chapter.

 <div align=center>
   <img src="https://github.com/Kaiyiwing/qwerty-learner/blob/master/docs/phonetic.jpeg"/>